Stacked Changes

 In a stacked changes workflow, each commit on your local branch represents one

 self-contained change.
-When you push with --split or --stack, Josh creates a
+When you use josh publish, Josh creates a

 separate git ref for each qualifying commit.